-In accordance with local regulations, the Tax Authority may inspect books and records of the Parent Company and its subsidiaries at any time within 3 years following the end of the year in which the tax liability is reported and may impose additional tax assessments and penalties.
-The executive management is not aware of any circumstances which may give rise to a potential material liability in this respect.
+In accordance with local regulations, the Tax Authority may inspect books and records of the Company at any time within 3 years following the end of the year in which the tax liability is reported and may impose additional tax assessments and penalties.
+The Company's management is not aware of any circumstances, which may give rise to a potential material liability in this respect.